 The decision process was very dramatic and stressful.
 First, you are notified that a decision on your Visa has been made by email, but you are not told what that decision is.
 As the days went by, I kept a close eye on my email and my junk email folder just in case.
 We got the email telling us a decision had been made on day 59.
 Then we watched the UPS tracker while we waiting for my passport and other documents to be returned.
 I would finally find out the decision once I got my package.

 For us, it was even more dramatic than normal, as UPS had messed up my address.
 We had to wait an extra day for delivery!
 When the letter finally arrived, I was nervous to open it.
 I knew I should be granted the Visa but I knew there could always be a mistake.
 I felt such a sense of relief when I confirmed I got my Visa.

 Arriving in England with a UK Spouse Visa

 You have 28 days from the day you get the email to enter the UK.
 When you enter, you go through the non-EU line at the airport and present your letter to the immigration officer.
 I could not use the UK registered traveller program.
 I got asked a few questions, but it was less grilling than I got on other visits.

-Then, the last step in moving to England was to collect my residence card.
+Then, the last step in moving to England from the US was to collect my residence card.
 You are supposed to do this within 10 days of entering the country.
 I went to the local Post Office as directed on my letter.
 Waited in line for a little bit and then got my card.
 Whew!
 I am all official now!